pedro-coelho-dr/devopscool/readme.md

 ```

+### Language Support

+The system supports English (en) and Brazilian Portuguese (pt-BR).
+Users can toggle languages directly in the interface, and the backend dynamically loads corresponding system prompts to ensure fully localized explanations and structure.

 ## Frontend

 The frontend is a **React** single-page application built for **readability** and **comfort**, focusing on structured, Markdown-enhanced interaction.